fdelia/speaklocal/README.md

 ## Main Issues (so far)

 * Long initial loading time: 4-6 seconds because of the meteor subscribtions.
 Haven't found a practical solution so far.
-This happens
 * State change to `posts` (click on the home icon in the navbar) is a bit slow too.
 Main originator is a posts-query with sort(), which takes about 500ms.

 Both issues didn't bother before adding several tousands of test rows to the db.
+I tried to solve it with limits in Meteor.publish() and extra Meteor.publish()'s for all needs, but the solution is not convincing.

 ## Contributing